spdx/spdx-spec/chapters/4-file-information.md

 ## 4.7 Comments on License <a name="4.7"></a>

 **4.7.1** Purpose: This field provides a place for the SPDX file creator to record any relevant background references or analysis that went in to arriving at the Concluded License for a file.
 If the Concluded License does not match the License Information in File, this should be explained by the SPDX file creator.
-It is also preferable to include an explanation here when the Concluded License is NOASSERTION.
+It is also preferable to include an explanation here when the Concluded License is `NOASSERTION`.

-**4.7.2** Intent: Here, the intent is to provide the recipient of the SPDX file with a detailed explanation of how the Concluded License was determined if it does not match the License Information in File, is marked NOASSERTION, or other helpful information relevant to determining the license of the file.
+**4.7.2** Intent: Here, the intent is to provide the recipient of the SPDX file with a detailed explanation of how the Concluded License was determined if it does not match the License Information in File, is marked `NOASSERTION`, or other helpful information relevant to determining the license of the file.

 **4.7.3** Cardinality: Optional, one.

-**4.7.4** Data Format: free form text that can span multiple lines
+**4.7.4** Data Format: Free form text that can span multiple lines

 **4.7.5** Tag: `LicenseComments:`

-In Tag:value format multiple lines are delimited by <text> .. </text>.
+In `tag:value` format multiple lines are delimited by `<text> .. </text>`.

 Example:

     LicenseComments: <text>The concluded license was taken from the package level that the file was included in.
     This information was found in the COPYING.txt file in the xyz directory.</text>

-**4.7.6** RDF: property `spdx:licenseComments` in class `spdx:File`
+**4.7.6** RDF: Property `spdx:licenseComments` in class `spdx:File`

 Example: